 As part of preparation for their courses, it is expected that all students have budgeted for their financial needs and have arranged sources of funding accordingly.
 However, we recognise that circumstances can change and unexpected financial problems can occur.
 We encourage students to approach the College promptly if they see such problems emerging – it is generally easier to offer help at an earlier stage.
 In such circumstances, please contact the Bursary Administrator to arrange a meeting with the Bursar.

-Laura Evers is the dedicated College Counsellor.
-Laura is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students from 14:00-17:00 (GMT) on Mondays during term time.
-Due to the outbreak of COVID-19, these appointments will be offered through Microsoft Teams/Skype during term.
-To make an appointment, please contact Laura at firstname.lastname@example.org.
-More information about the University Counselling Service is available at www.ox.ac.uk/students/welfare/counselling.
-The below videos are a useful introduction to the University's Counselling Service.https://www.youtube.com/embed/6UtazO8OFpg
+Elizabeth Treasure is the dedicated College Counsellor.
+Elizabeth is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students on Mondays afternoons during term time, available either in-person or online.
+To make an appointment, please contact Elizabeth at firstname.lastname@example.org.

 Students can also access global support through Togetherall.
 This free online support service is open to all Oxford students, giving access to a global welfare community moderated by mental healh professionals.
 It provides a safe space for students to self-manage their mental health and wellbeing.
 Join via the link and register under "I'm from a university or college" with your Oxford email address. the University will not be informed you have signed up or have any knowledge of students' activities unless there is a serious safety concern.